10 best questions to ask an interviewer at the end of a job interview

 "Do you have any questions for me?"

-When you hear these words towards the end of a job interview, you don’t want to be caught off guard.
+When you hear these words towards the end of a job interview, you don't want to be caught off guard.
 This is your chance to further demonstrate your suitability for the role and to figure out if this job is the right fit for you.
+Be prepared with a few questions to show your interest and gain insights about the role, company culture, and career advancement opportunities.

 Wondering what to ask?
 Depending on the interviewer's role in the company, here are 10 good questions to ask an interviewer: